 Phenomena Analysis Solution The battery may be installed improperly.
 Remove and reattach the battery.
 You cannot turn on the radio.
 The battery power may run out.
-Recharge or replace the battery. rou cannot turn on the radio.
+Recharge or replace the battery.
 The battery may suffer from poor contact caused by dirty or damaged battery contacts.
 Clean the battery contacts or replace the battery.
 The battery voltage maybe low.
 Recharge or replace the battery.
-During receiving the voice is week The volume level may be low.
-Increase the volume.
-During receiving, the voice is weak or intermittent.
+During receiving, the voice is weak The volume level may be low.
+Increase the volume. or intermittent.
 The antenna maybe loose or maybe installed incorrectly.
 Turnoff the radio, and then remove and reattach the antenna.
 The speaker maybe blocked.
 Clean the surface of the speaker.
 You cannot communicate with The frequency or signaling type maybe inconsistent with that of other members.
 Verify that your TX/RX frequency and signaling type are correct. other group members.
 You may be too far away from other members.
 Move towards other members.
 You hear unknown voices or noise.
 You may be interrupted by radios using the same frequency.
-Change the frequency, or adjust the squelch level. fou fiear unknown voices of fiorse.
+Change the frequency, or adjust the squelch level.
+Tou near anknown voices of horse.
 The radio in analog mode maybe set with no signaling.
 Request your dealer to set signaling for the current channel to avoid interference You may be too far away from other members.
 Move towards other members.
 You are unable to hear anyone because of too much noise and hiss.
 You may be in an unfavorable position.
 For example, your communication may be blocked by high buildings or blocked in an underground area.
 Move to an open and flat area, restart the radio, and try again.
 It may be the result of external disturbance (such as electromagnetic interference).
 Stay away from equipment that may cause interference.
 The radio keeps transmitting.
 VOX may be turned on or the headset is not installed in place Turn off the VOX function.
-Check that the headphones are in place. •
+Check that the headphones are in place.